Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

 - Can increase customer loyalty
 - Displays innovation and creativity
 - Future-proofing the app by preparing for future advancements
-- Can create marked differentiation and set apart from competitors.
+- Can create marked differentiation and set it apart from competitors.

 ## Standard Accessibility Features